cogentcore/core/README.md

 [![CI](https://github.com/goki/gi/actions/workflows/ci.yml/badge.svg)](https://github.com/goki/gi/actions/workflows/ci.yml)
 [![TODOs](https://badgen.net/https/api.tickgit.com/badgen/github.com/goki/gi)](https://www.tickgit.com/browse?repo=github.com/goki/gi)

-NOTE: Requires Go version `1.13+` due to use of `math.Round`, `os.UserCacheDir`, and `reflect.Value.IsZero()`.
+NOTE: Requires Go version `1.18+` -- now using the new generics.

 See the [Wiki](https://github.com/goki/gi/wiki) for more docs (increasingly extensive), [Install](https://github.com/goki/gi/wiki/Install) instructions (mostly basic `go build` procedure, but does now depend on `cgo` on all platforms due to `glfw`, so see details for each platform), and [Google Groups goki-gi](https://groups.google.com/forum/#!forum/goki-gi) email list, and the new github [Discussions](https://github.com/goki/gi/discussions) tool.

-GoGi uses the [GoKi](https://github.com/goki/ki) tree infrastructure to implement a scenegraph-based GUI framework in full native idiomatic Go, with minimal OS-specific backend interfaces based originally on the [Shiny](https://github.com/golang/exp/tree/master/shiny) drivers, now using [go-gl/glfw](https://github.com/go-gl/glfw), and supporting MacOS, Linux, and Windows.
+GoGi uses the [GoKi](https://github.com/goki/ki) tree infrastructure to implement a scenegraph-based GUI framework in full native idiomatic Go, with minimal OS-specific backend interfaces based originally on the [Shiny](https://github.com/golang/exp/tree/master/shiny) drivers, now using [go-gl/glfw](https://github.com/go-gl/glfw) and vulkan-based [vgpu](https://github.com/goki/vgpu), and supporting MacOS, Linux, and Windows.

 The overall design integrates existing standards and conventions from widely-used frameworks, including Qt (overall widget design), HTML / CSS (styling), and SVG (rendering).
 The core `Layout` object automates most of the complexity associated with GUI construction (including scrolling), so the programmer mainly just needs to add the elements, and set their style properties -- similar to HTML.
 The main 2D framework also integrates with a 3D scenegraph, supporting interesting combinations of these frameworks (see `gi3d` package and [examples/gi3d](https://github.com/goki/gi/tree/master/examples/gi3d)).
 Currently GoGi is focused on desktop systems, but nothing should prevent adaptation to mobile.